paul-raga/-PollSystem/README.md

 # PollSystem
-A simple tool to store and generate statistical analysis of multi-sector polls
+A simple tool to store and generate statistical analysis of fixed-sector polls